iam-lens-mcp

 npm install -g @cloud-copilot/iam-lens

-2. Clone and Setup the MCP Server
+2. Clone the MCP Server

 # Clone this repository